News: The project has been completed and was officially opened on Tuesday 16 July 2024.

 Storyboards also will display narratives around the rescue service and a brief history of the construction of the lighthouse.

-The gallery/café will operate 7 days a week, from 6 am to 8 pm.
+The gallery/café operates 7 days a week, from 6 am to 8 pm.

 Funding

 The facility now accommodates the Marine Rescue NSW operations centre at Point Danger, a café and gallery as well as public toilet facilities.
-The café is due to open for business on 14 May 2024.
+The café is now open for business.

-The upgrade will rejuvenate the area and provides safe and wheelchair-friendly access around the building and up to the viewing deck.
+The upgrade has rejuvenated the area and provides safe and wheelchair-friendly access around the building and up to the viewing deck.

-The new café will have tabled seating both inside and outside on the public viewing lower deck, serving coffee, finger-food and ice-creams.
+The new café has tabled seating both inside and outside on the public viewing lower deck, serving coffee, finger-food and ice-creams.

 About